 Maria, what happened?
 Why did you do this?

 MARIA.
 I was frightened.

 MOTHER ABBESS.
 Frightened?

 MARIA.
 (With difficulty.)
 I was confused.
 I felt - I never felt that way before.
 I couldn't stay - and I knew that here I would be away from it - that here I would be safe.

 MOTHER ABBESS.
 Maria, our abbey is not to be used as an escape.
 What is it you can't face?

 (Music out.)

 MARIA.
 I can't face him again.

 MOTHER ABBESS.
 (After a pause.)
 Thank you, Sister Margaretta.

 (SISTER MARGARETTA exits upstage right.
 The MOTHER ABBESS stands behind MARIA.
 She puts her hands on MARIA 's shoulders and speaks quietly.)

 Maria, are you in love with Captain von Trapp?

 MARIA.
 (Torn.)
 I don't know.
 I don't know.

 MOTHER ABBESS.
 Tell me about it, my child.

 MARIA.
 (With emotion.)
 Brigitta said that I was - and that her father was in love with me - and then there he was - and we were looking at each other - and I could hardly breathe.
 Then I knew I couldn't stay.

 (She rises.)

 MOTHER ABBESS.
 But you do like him, Maria?

-ACT 1 The Sound of Music Version 2.0 MARIA.
+MARIA.
 Oh, yes!

 MOTHER ABBESS.
 Did you let him see how you felt?

 MARIA.
 (Turning to her.)
 If I did, I didn't know that I did.
-That torturing me.
+That's what's been torturing me.
 I was there on God's errand.
-To have Captain's love would have been wrong.
-I don't know, know this - asked for the
+To have asked for the Captain's love would have been wrong.
+I don't know, Mother.
+I do know this - and - chastity.